heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 28/Feb/25
   Created a python project and i'm done with the python course i was learning which is good news but damn tried building some random projects and i'm so lost but u i have faith and this is the beginning and i felt the same way with ethical hacking but now ethical hacking seems easy so it's step by step.

+5/Mar/25
+  I uploaded an updated version of my calculator project and uploaded a To Do list python project.
+So things are moving smoothly for both my python and cybersecurity path.
+I did my week 3 project and submitted since and for the week 4 we will be doing some CTF, they already sent the demo ctf for us to test ourselves but it was weird learning Web penetration testing but i was facing reverse engineering ctfs, but we face them as they come.